How to Prevent Plastic Leakage from Factories and Informal Recycling Sector in ASEAN

 29 Mar 2023

-Launched in May 2022 and funded by the Regional Knowledge Centre for Marine Plastic Debris (RKC-MPD) of ERIA, the project aims to harness best practices and insights from six cities across Thailand, the Philippines, Lao PDR, and Viet Nam to support the development of technical guidelines that could help ASEAN Member States in preventing plastics leakage from factories and informal recycling sector.
+The project, funded by ERIA's Regional Knowledge Centre for Marine Plastic Debris (the Centre) and launched in May 2022, aims to harness best practices and insights from six cities across Thailand, the Philippines, Lao PDR, and Viet Nam, to support the development of technical guidelines to help ASEAN Member States (AMS) prevent plastic leakage from factories and the informal recycling sector.

-Mr Michikazu Kojima, ERIA’s Senior Advisor for the Environmental Issue, said the good practices collected through this project would be relevant in the respective countries and provide meaningful lessons learned for the ASEAN region as a whole.
+Mr Michikazu Kojima, ERIA’s Senior Advisor for Environmental Issues, said the good practices collected through this project are very relevant to the respective countries and provide meaningful lessons learned for the ASEAN region as a whole.

-‘The Technical Guidelines developed for plastics and resin pellets leakage prevention is expected to build capacity in the region,’ he stated in his opening remarks.
+‘The Technical Guidelines developed for plastics and resin pellets' leakage prevention is expected to build capacity in the region,’ he said in his opening remarks.

-Dr Guilberto Borongan, Director of AIT-RRC.AP, echoed Mr Kojima’s statement that both the Technical Guidelines and the Situation Assessment Report produced from the project are expected to support capacity-building and awareness-raising through training and knowledge sharing among stakeholders in ASEAN Member States
+Dr Guilberto Borongan, AIT-RRC.AP Director, echoed Mr Kojima, saying both the project's Technical Guidelines and Situation Assessment Report will support capacity building and awareness raising through training and knowledge sharing among AMS stakeholders.

-‘The stakeholders targeted for this exercise are government officers including the staff in charge of the environmental impact assessment, cleaner production centres as well as associations of plastic recycling and plastic industries, and also the informal waste sector such as junk shops,’ said Dr Borongan in a brief introduction to the project.
+‘The stakeholders targeted for this exercise are government officers, including the staff in charge of the environmental impact assessment, cleaner production centres, as well as associations of plastic recycling and plastic industries, and also the informal waste sector such as junk shops,’ he said.

-The project, as explained further by Dr Borongan, is implemented in alignment with the ASEAN Framework of Action on Marine Debris and the Bangkok Declaration on Combating Marine Debris in ASEAN.
-The main activities conducted throughout this project include data collection and scoping exercises across the six participating cities.
+The project is implemented in alignment with the ASEAN Framework of Action on Marine Debris and the Bangkok Declaration on Combating Marine Debris in ASEAN.
+Its main roles include data collection and scoping exercises across the six participating cities.

-Ms Do Thi Diu, the RECP Consultant from VNCPC and Mr Huno Solomon Kofi Mensah, Senior Programme Officer of the Waste and Resource Management Cluster at RRC.AP of AIT then respectively presented the draft of the Situation Assessment Report and the Technical Guidelines.
+Ms Do Thi Diu, VNCPC Regional Comprehensive Economic Partnership (RECP) Consultant; and Mr Huno Solomon Kofi Mensah, AIT's RRC.AP Senior Programme Officer of the Waste and Resource Management Cluster; then presented the Situation Assessment Report and Technical Guidelines drafts.

 Stakeholders and experts shared their feedback and input for the Technical Guidelines and Situation Assessment Report drafts